TheGoodlike13/liberty_or_death/README.md

 I start the next day by shaving my massive beard and busting out some fried bread.
 Now you know it's serious, you know it's personal.

+On the installation front, we have [#i_dont_wanna_go_back_to_university](#i_dont_wanna_go_back_to_university) which, with my admittedly limited knowledge, looks like a package installation for specifically that university's version of Kerberos.
+Whatever that even means.

+It looks like it has nothing to do with the server side of things, instead it's somehow the client side of things.
+Usually when you have a protocol, you don't NEED a client.
+Like, imagine needing a client to send HTTP requests.
+And I know, I know, everyone uses a browser, which technically is a client, but that's for convenience.
+All I'm asking here for is some honesty about what exactly is it that you're asking me or any other poor person to install.